dijital20/pytexas2024-plugins/docs/2_requirements_and_design.md

 **All functions that can respond to a file extension will**.

+Since we are using `logging`, plugins can generate log output by creating a `Logger` instance and logging to it. **It is recommended that this logging be at `debug` level, as any logging at `info` level or above will be output to the user at runtime.**

 ## Text plugin

 Our `fileinfo-text-plugin` will respond to events for `.txt` files, and expose the following information:

-* Count the number of lines.
+* Count the number of lines (substrings split by newlines).
-* Count the number of words.
+* Count the number of words (non-empty, non-space substrings split by spaces).

 ```
 > python -m fileinfo ./test_files

-./test_files/foo.txt
+/my/path/test_files/foo.txt
 .TXT file
 123 bytes
 Lines 3
 Words 23

-./test_files/foo.csv
+/my/path/test_files/foo.csv
 .CSV file
 123 bytes
 ```